 This is assigned by statmonitor or GBS's Stat Monitor, and displayed in VSD.
-It may be assigned for Gem processes within the GemStone server; see "Process names in GemStone" on page 28.
-Sorting By selecting a column header in the main windows, you can sort all the processes by that column's attribute.
-For example, if you want to find the Stone, you can sort by Type.
-Or, if you know the session ID of the Gem, you can sort by SessionId and scroll down until you find that Gem.
+It may be assigned for Gem processes within the GemStone server; see "Process names in GemStone" on page 27.
+VSD 5.3 User's Guide Main VSD Window Sorting By selecting a column header in the main windows, you can sort all the processes by that column's attribute.
+The current sort column is indicated by an up or down arrow next to the column label.
+Within primary sort order, the results are further sorted by a secondary sort attribute.
+This is indicated by the column label in italic font.
+To specify the secondary sort attribute, right click on the column label.
+Note that the secondary sort key direction (ascending or descending) is always the same as the direction of the primary sort.
+For example, if you want to find the Stone, you can sort by Type, descending, which sorts the type Stn first.
+Or, if you know the session ID of the Gem, you can sort by SessionId and scroll until you find that Gem.
 Selecting Process When you select a process, the list of statistics relevant for that process is displayed in the statistics pane.
 Multiple selection is allowed.
 Selecting Sets of Processes The pop-up menu option Select allows you to select all processes matching a particular criteria.
 The options are: All - select all processes By type - select all processes of the same type as the currently selected process.
 Does nothing if no process is selected.
-Main VSD Window VSD 5.2 User's Guide By statistic - select all processes for which the currently selected statistics applies.
+By statistic - select all processes for which the currently selected statistics applies.
 Does nothing if no statistic is selected.
 Clear - deselect all Statistics List The lower pane displays a list of statistics.
 Each process type has a specific set of statistics that are relevant for that process.
 Many of these are unique for that process type; for example, CommitCount applies to Gem processes, while TotalCommits is meaningful for the Stone.
 Others, such as UserTime, apply to all processes.
 When no process is selected, all statistics in the system are shown.
 When a particular process is selected, only statistics appropriate for that process type are listed.
 When multiple processes are selected, only statistics that are common to all the selected process types will be listed.
 You may scroll down the list to locate the statistic you want.
 Typing in the first character will select the first statistic with a name beginning with that letter.
 Notice that some statistics are listed in bold font, while others are in regular font.
 Statistics with the font in bold have non-zero values recorded.
-Controlling visibility of statistics Hiding statistics with only values of zero You may hide statistics for which the value of that statistic is 0 for the entire sample set.
+Main VSD Window VSD 5.3 User's Guide Controlling visibility of statistics Hiding statistics with only values of zero

+You may hide statistics for which the value of that statistic is 0 for the entire sample set.
 These are the statistics that are listed in non-bold font.
 To hide statistics where there are no non-zero values, check No Flatlines in the Main menu or in the right mouse button popup menu.
 Note that "No Flatlines" means "No Flatlines at zero", and does not apply to statistics whose values present a flat line at a non-zero value.
 Statistics Level Each statistic has a characteristic called a level reflecting the amount of background knowledge about GemStone processes needed to use it with understanding.
 You can set up VSD to list only those statistics that are at, or below, a certain level of complexity.
-VSD 5.2 User's Guide Main VSD Window To establish the levels of statistics that you want to display in VSD, choose Statistic Level from the VSD window's Main menu:
+To establish the levels of statistics that you want to display in VSD, choose Statistic Level from the VSD window's Main menu: